vossstef/tang_nano_20k_c64/README.md

 Copy a 8K C64 Kernal ROM *.BIN to your sdcard and rename it to **c64kernal.bin** as default boot Kernal.<br>
 Prevent Kernal load by OSD Kernal BIN selection **No Disk** and **Save settings** and do a **power-cyle** of the board.<br>

+## SID Filter Curve (.FLT)
+Custom Filters curves can be loaded via OSD.
+Remember to select the 6581 chip, not the 8580.
+Select 'Custom 1' as the filter to activate it.<br> When a custom filter is loaded, there's no difference between custom options Custom 1, 2, and 3.
+Selecting 'Default' switches back to the built-in filter curve.<br>
+Prevent Filter curve load by OSD Kernal **FLT** selection **No Disk** and **Save settings** and System **Cold Boot**.<br>
+Option to enable at address e.g. $D420 a second [SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) component (dual) in Stereo mode for some Demos requiring it.<br>

+## Core Loader Sequencing
+The core will after power cycle/ cold-boot start downloading the images on the sdcard in the following order: (1)BIN Kernal, (2)CRT ROM, (3)PRG Basic, (4)FLT and finally (5) TAP Tape.<br>
+In order to catch the ongoing Tape load you have to type on the screen LOAD+ENTER using the original CBM Kernal withe the buildin tape routines.
+Remember that Dolpin DOS doesn't support Tape load.

 ## emulated RAM Expansion Unit REU 1750
 For those programs the require a [RAM Expansion Unit (REU)](https://en.wikipedia.org/wiki/Commodore_REU) it can be activated by OSD on demand.<br>
 <br>